ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/centos-apache.md

 <a id="4-configure-cron-job" name="4-configure-cron-job"></a>
 ### 5. Configure cron job

 Faveo requires some background processes to continuously run.
-The list of things Faveo does in the background is described [here](https://github.com/ladybirdweb/faveo-helpdesk/blob/master/app/Console/Kernel.php#L9).
 Basically those crons are needed to receive emails
 To do this, setup a cron that runs every minute that triggers the following command `php artisan schedule:run`.